 In fact, the design process is so powerful that expert designers will often seek advice from peers on their own properties because two heads working together usually produces a much more robust solution.

-Here is one homesteader’s take on his experience in working with a permaculture designer on his property.
+Here is one homesteader’s take on his experience in working with a permaculture designer on his property. “…if you have NO experience, and you have some extra money like I did I think you would shave YEARS off of your learning curve.”

 #3: Designers can Work with Challenging Sites